 Prepare a list of questions to ask college reps.
 Once you've started to narrow down your college choices, make a list of questions to ask when you meet the college online.
 Remember, college reps and current students are there to give you honest feedback.
 Students often like to talk with current and former students to find out:

 - Why did you choose this college?

-- What's the transition like from high school to college?
+- How is the transition from high school to college?